ajaybabu27/microbiome_pdb_pipeline/docs/16s_rake_pipeline.md

 ├── Undetermined_S0_L001_R1_001.fastq.gz (Non-barcoded forward reads)
 ├── Undetermined_S0_L001_R2_001.fastq.gz (Non-barcoded reverse reads)
 ```
-The task "run_MC_QC" currently runs analysis for Zymogen and Clemente Lab Microbial communities.
+The task "run_MC_QC" currently runs analysis for Zymogen and Clemente Lab Microbial communities (MC).
 The folders associated with these libraries are
 expected to be named in the following manner:
 ```
+Zymo* (e.g. Zymo-1,Zymo-2)
+M* (e.g. M1,M6,M13)
 ```
-Note that
+Note that these libraries start with letters Z (Zymo MC) and M (Celemente MC) and it is important that the other sample IDs don't start with these letters.